-- 323.2.2.1 Within the pit box area there is no technique control. - 323.2.2.2 The width of the course along the access to the boxes should be minimum 4 m.
-The width of the course on the exit side of the boxes should be a minimum 6 m. - 323.2.2.23 The free technique equipment must be deposited into the assigned box When the control of fluorinated wax is in place the free technique skis must be deposited in the designated area before the deadline decided by the Jury. before the Mass Start.
-Other equipment is not allowed to be deposited in the boxes. - 323.2.2.34 The exchanged equipment must be left in the box until the competitor has finished the competition. - 323.2.2.45 5 minutes before the start coaches or service people have to leave the pit box area. - 323.3 Entries Substitution
+- 323.2.2.1 Within the pit box area there is no technique control. - The free technique equipment must be deposited into the assigned box.
+When the control of fluorinated wax is in place the free technique skis must be deposited in the designated area before the deadline decided by the Jury.
+Other equipment is not allowed to be deposited in the boxes. - The exchanged equipment must be left in the box until the competitor has finished the competition. - 5 minutes before the start coaches or service people have to leave the pit box area.

+323.3 Entries - Substitution

 - 323.3.1 Substitution is possible according to ICR art.
 313.4 - 323.3.2 The substitute athlete must start in the same position as the substituted athlete if their FIS points are the same or better than those of the replaced athlete.
 If their FIS points are worse, they must start at the end of the field.
-In such case, the original start position will be left empty. - 323.3.3 The athlete takes the bib of the one they are replacing.
+In such case, the original start position will be left empty.

+323.3.3 The athlete takes the bib of the one they are replacing.